 Research - Original research by PERC scholars leads to new policies and approaches for applying free market environmentalism to a wide variety of natural resource issues.
 Current topics of research include private conservation, water marketing, ecosystem services, Native American institutions, wildlife habitat management, fisheries preservation, environmental entrepreneurship, public lands management, and the shifting relationship between resource extraction and resource protection.

 Outreach - PERC's research is widely distributed to policy makers, environmentalists, journalists, entrepreneurs, scholars, and students.
 In this way, it can be incorporated into the thinking and planning that goes into policy formation.
 It also serves to define a new way of thinking about how to solve environmental problems.
-Outreach takes the form of a quarterly magazine known as PERC Reports, as well as case studies, policy series, books, articles, blogs, videos, podcasts, Facebook, Twitter, as well as a stimulating array of conferences, workshops, and speaking engagements.
+Outreach takes the form of a magazine known as PERC Reports, as well as case studies, policy series, books, articles, blogs, videos, podcasts, Facebook, Twitter, as well as a stimulating array of conferences, workshops, and speaking engagements.

 Applied Programs - PERC’s Applied Programs help conservationists and resource managers apply PERC's ideas to solve on-the-ground environmental problems.
 Resource managers include a broad range of people who deal directly with land, water, wildlife, and air resources.
 Typically they are individuals who have a direct stake in how natural resources are used and are interested in exploring ways of increasing the value of those assets.
 An integal part of Applied Programs is PERC's Enviropreneur Institute, which has a 15-year history of providing training to aid individuals in creating businesses that can broker deals with resource owners, known as Enviropreneurs.